 - BSc Real Estate, National University of Singapore, Singapore

-In Singapore, Michelle worked at National University of Singapore Centre for the Arts, playing a key role in establishing Singapore’s leading Chinese Instrumental Examination system.
-She also managed numerous performances at the National University of Singapore’s NUS Arts Festival from 2004 to 2008.
-In addition, Michelle organised workshops and international concert tours to countries such as Switzerland and Malaysia.
+Michelle returned to Singapore as arts manager at National University of Singapore Centre for the Arts.
+She played a key role in the establishment, inception and management of Singapore’s leading Chinese Instrumental Examination system.
+She managed numerous performances at the annual NUS Arts Festival and also organised international concert tours to the UK, Switzerland and Malaysia.